|2020-21 COMPENSATION SCHEME ANNUAL STATEMENT|

 The Compensation Scheme for Radiation Linked Diseases (CSRLD) is a joint initiative between the UK's nuclear-sector employers and their trade unions.
 The Scheme is designed to provide an alternative to legal action for past and present employees of participating employers who have been exposed to radiation during their work and who are subsequently diagnosed to be suffering from cancer or cataracts.
 It has had a successful year and is continuing to process cases.

 The scheme has been in existence since 1982 and the participating employers have expanded since its inception to include: Sellafield Ltd, Springfields Fuels Ltd, United Kingdom Atomic Energy Authority, URENCO UK Ltd, Urenco Chem Plants, URENCO Nuclear Stewardship, EDF Energy Nuclear Generation Ltd, Magnox Ltd, the Ministry of Defence, AWE plc, Babcock Marine (Devonport Royal Dockyard) Ltd, Babcock Marine (Rosyth Royal Dockyard) Ltd, Babcock Marine (Clyde) Ltd, GE Healthcare Ltd, Low Level Waste Repository (Drigg), Dounreay Site Restoration Limited and other related Specified Companies.

-The nuclear-sector employers and the Nuclear Decommissioning Authority are fully supportive of the Compensation Scheme which provides nearly complete coverage of the UK nuclear industry employees.
+The nuclear-sector employers, Nuclear Decommissioning Authority and the Department for Business, Energy and Industrial Strategy (BEIS) are fully supportive of the Compensation Scheme which provides nearly complete coverage of the UK nuclear industry employees.

 The participating trade unions and staff associations are the Civil Nuclear Police Federation, the FDA, GMB, Prospect, UNITE (incl Union of Construction, Allied Trades and Technicians), UNISON and the Defence Police Federation.